power-f-GOD/shirt-store-API/README.md

    mongod
    ```

-`Sidebar:` In a case where the Mongo server doesn't start up, you may want to check that you have a `/data/db/` directory created somewhere in your PC's `Users/<user_name>/` directory.
+`Sidebar:` In a case where the Mongo server doesn't start up, you may want to check that you have a `/data/db/` directory created somewhere in your PC's `Users/<user_name>/` directory and then run `mongod --dbPath data/db` from the directory where `data` is located.
 Also, inspect the logs to see the causal error(s).

 4. Start the server (in another terminal):